 Suspend-to-RAM (STR) is an energy-saving feature.
 In Suspend-to-RAM state, all devices on the computer are turned off, except for the system RAM.
 Thus, the PC consumes less than 5 Watts of power.
-[Auto] allows the BIOS to provide STR support, but to make the STR feature function, your operating system, device drivers, and power supply all have to support this feature.
-Please make sure your power supply can supply at least 720mA on the +5VSB lead.
-If your OS, power supply, and the expansion cards you use on the motherboard do not support the STR function, you may leave this field on the default setting [Disabled].
+[Auto] allows the BIOS to detect if your power supply can supply at least 720mA on the +5VSB lead to support the STR function.
+If the power supply meets the requirement, the STR function will be enabled; if not, this function will be disabled.
+If the expansion cards you use on the motherboard do not support the STR function, you must leave this field on the default setting [Disabled].
 Configuration options: [Auto] [Disabled]